istio/istio.io/_docs/tasks/traffic-management/ingress.md

    Notice that in this example we are only exposing httpbin's `/ip` endpoint.

    > Note: Envoy currently only allows a single TLS secret in the ingress since SNI is not yet supported.
-That means that the secret name field in ingress resource is not used, and the secret must be called `istio-ingress-certs` in `istio-ingress` namespace.
+That means that the secret name field in ingress resource is not used, and the secret must be called `istio-ingress-certs` in `istio-system` namespace.

 1. Determine the secure ingress URL: